patlillis/neskimo/ROADMAP.md

 ## General

--   Add clock, and synchonize the CPU with clock ticks
+* Add clock, and synchonize the CPU with clock ticks
--   Better error messages
+* Better error messages
--   Exit on `BRK` instruction
+* Exit on `BRK` instruction
--   PPU
+* PPU
--   APU
+* APU
--   Cartridge mappers
+* Cartridge mappers

 ## CPU

--   Mapped memory
--   Accurate cycle lengths for instructions (this will require adding page-cross detection)
+* Accurate cycle lengths for instructions (this will require adding page-cross detection)